LEARN MORE ABOUT

 South Burlington’s remaining meadows, forests, grasslands, farmlands, and wetlands play a vital role in sequestering carbon, buffering against flooding, filtering pollutants before they reach Lake Champlain, providing habitat for pollinators and wildlife, cooling and cleaning our air, and enriching our quality of life.
 These natural areas also support local food production and offer valuable opportunities for recreation and connection with nature.

-I’m thrilled that while I was on the Planning Commission we successfully designated approximately 2500 acres of “habitat blocks” (generally, forested areas greater than 20 acres and adjacent shrubland), and habitat connectors between those blocks, as “no build” zones; and, that we expanded the “no build” buffer around wetlands, rivers and streams to 100 feet (from 50 feet); and,that we broadened what qualifies as a wetland.
-We now lead Vermont in providing protection to natural resource areas with over 51% of South Burlington’s land conserved through regulation, private conservation or other means.
+I’m thrilled that while I was on the Planning Commission we successfully protected approximately 2500 acres of habitat blocks and habitat connectors between those blocks, that we expanded the “no build” buffer around wetlands, rivers and streams to 100 feet (from 50 feet) and that we expanded what qualifies as a wetland.
+We now lead Vermont in providing protection to natural resource areas with over 51% of South Burlington’s land protected through regulation, private conservation or other means and protect almost all of the habitat areas in South Burlington that were identified by Arrowwood Environmental in their 2020 habitat block study.

 During my tenure, the City grappled with the implications of Act 47.
-I’m proud that, through successful advocacy, we secured an exemption for natural resource areas from the Act’s mandate, which would have otherwise required a minimum density of five or more housing units per acre.
-Following this, the City strategically re-drew our sewer service and water service areas to keep these ecologically significant lands outside the scope of the Act.
+I’m proud that, through successful advocacy by myself and many others, the City secured an exemption for natural resource areas from the Act’s mandate, which would have otherwise required a minimum density of five or more housing units per acre throughout any natural resource area in “a district served by municipal sewer and water infrastructure”.
+Following this absolutely critical success, the City strategically re-drew our sewer service and water service areas to keep these ecologically significant lands outside the scope of the Act.
 Also, to ensure our natural resource areas remain outside the scope of Act 47, no new water or sewer connections are permitted in these areas (previously, all new development was required to connect to the City’s systems when a parcel or building was within 200’ of existing infrastructure).

 Together with the Vermont Land Trust, in 2024 the City permanently conserved the 105 acres of natural areas in Wheeler Nature Park.
-The conservation effort permanently protects over 35 acres of forestand 65 acres of open land, streams and wetlands.
-The wooded areas include a former sugarbush with sugar maples, a stand of white pine, and hardwood trees such as shagbark hickory which provide food and habitat for wildlife.
+The conservation effort permanently protects over 35 acres of forest and over 65 acres of open land, streams and wetlands.
+The wooded areas provide food and habitat for wildlife and include sugar maples, a stand of white pine, and hardwood trees such as shagbark hickory.
 The protected streams include tributaries of Potash Brook, which flows into Lake Champlain.

-I successfully advocated for a minimal-impact plan for the Hubbard Recreation and Natural Area to honor its core purpose of conservation.
-Thanks to community input and my efforts, the final design was scaled back significantly from previous plans that included ball fields, an event barn, bathroom facilities and a large parking lot, leaving only a shared-use path and small parking area.
-While some are disappointed the shared-use path will be paved, doing so ensures year-round access and helps advance our broader climate goals of reducing car dependence and emissions from transportation.
+I successfully advocated for a low-impact plan for the Hubbard Recreation and Natural Area to honor its core purpose of conservation.
+Thanks to community input and my efforts, the final design was scaled back dramatically from previously considered designs (here and here) that included ball fields, a pump track, sheds, an event barn, bathroom facilities and a large parking lot, leaving only a shared-use path and small parking area.
+While some are disappointed the shared-use path will be paved, doing so ensures year-round access and helps advance our climate mitigation goals of reducing car dependence and emissions from transportation.
 My vote and comments on the Hubbard Park plans can be viewed here.

 In South Burlington, a TDR was provided to each landowner for every 1.2 acres that was designated as a “natural resource protection area”.
 The sale of a TDR permanently protects (in addition to potentially ephemeral regulatory protection) 1.2 acres of land in the sending district.
 However, the market has stalled because there is insufficent demand.